mrtksn/DirectJSON/README.md

 //You can convert the JSON String directly to any Codable Swift Type let country : Country? = countryData.json.jsonDecode()

-//Access an array value with index let firstTag : String? = countryData.json.tags[0]
+//Access array values using index let firstTag : String? = countryData.json.tags[0]
 ```